Client Complaint Policy

 Person(s) lodging complaint

 Links2Care is committed to providing quality care and working in collaboration and partnership with our stakeholders and values their feedback.
-It is the intent of Links2Care that all personnel comply with all Links2Care policies and procedures and are accountable for behaviour that reflects our core values of respect, dignity, trustworthiness, accountability, and offers support to those endeavouring to bring to light an area for improvement or an area of strength.
+It is the intent of Links2Care that all personnel comply with all Links2Care policies and procedures and are accountable for behaviour that reflects our core values of respect, dignity, trustworthiness, accountability, and offers support to those endeavouring to shed light an area for improvement or an area of strength.

 Links2Care will use the information obtained during the information gathering process to improve services and/or enhance the care experience of the client and or their caregiver or family.

-Providing Feedback about an Unsatisfactory Care/Service Experience
+Reporting a complaint about an Unsatisfactory Care/Service Experience

-Information Gathering Process
+B. Information Gathering Process

-- If a health and safety issue is discovered through the information gathering process, efforts will be accelerated to mitigate risk and facilitate timely resolution.
+- If a health and safety issue is discovered through the information gathering process, efforts will be accelerated to mitigate risk and facilitate a timely resolution.

-Tracking of Feedback
+C. Tracking of Feedback

 Ontario Patient Ombudsman.ca